This article highlights the best things to do in Lancaster, California.

 When to Visit

-Summer temperatures can reach the 105 – 110 degrees Fahrenheit.
+Summer temperatures can reach 105 – 110 degrees Fahrenheit.
 On days like those, I advise not to engage in outdoor activities on zero or low shade areas.
-I have provided a lot of indoor ideas for those hot days (I still think it is worth to visit in summer).
+I have provided a lot of indoor ideas for those hot days (I still think it is worth visiting in summer).